 Born 1964 in Afula, Dror Keren is an actor, playwright, director and dubber.
 Keren directed an adaptation of “A Horse Walks Into a Bar”, David Grossman’s Man Booker Award-winning novel (2017), for The Cameri Theatre of Tel-Aviv, in which he also portrays the main character.
-Wrote and directed “Grilling” (2015) for The Cameri Theatre of Tel-Aviv, winner of the Israeli Theatre Prize for Best Original Play.
+The production won three main prizes at the 2018 Israeli Theatre Awards: Best Original Play, Best Production of an original play and Best Actor in a leading role.
+In 2015 Keren wrote and directed “On the Grill” (2015) for The Cameri Theatre of Tel-Aviv.
+The play was awarded Best Original Play in the Israeli Theatre Awards of that year, and in June 2018 it had its international premieree, at the Dobama Theater in Cleavland, US, directed by Leighann Delorenzo .

 Keren, a graduate of Mountview Academy of Theatre Arts, London, has been leading a fruitful acting career for almost two decades.
 He participated in many of The Cameri Theatre of Tel-Aviv’s productions in the last 18 years: “To the End of the Land” by David Grossman, “Servant of Two Masters” by Carlo Goldoni, “Requiem” by Hanoch Levin, “The Good Person of Szechwan” by Bertolt Brecht and more.
 In Habima Theatre, he participated in “Those Who Walk in the Darkness” by Hanoch Levin, and in Gesher Theatre, in “Rosencrantz and Guildenstern Are Dead” by Tom Stoppard and in “Tartuffe” by Moliere.
 Keren who has also been working extensively in the Israeli TV and Movie industry, is a 3 time winner of the Israeli Academy of Film and Television prize for best actor.